jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 [ESPN API](http://developer.espn.com/docs) has an API for registered users (free).
 You can get a list of all the players in the EPL.
 However they are very limited in their data.
 They restrict all fixtures and scores to "strategic partners."
 However, you can get lists of players and teams.
 The **Public API is being retired on Monday, December 8, 2014** [Read the announcement](http://developer.espn.com/blog/read/publicretirement)

 [StatsFC](https://statsfc.com/) used to have an restful JSON API of all EPL scores and fixtures.
 It was about $8 us dollars a month but was recently shut down.
-There is no doubt it was related to data rights.
-See their [official statement](https://statsfc.com/statements).
+See their [official statement](https://statsfc.com/statement).
+They still offer widgets and they plan on reviving their servies.
+See their comments at the bottom of the page.

 ### <i class="fa fa-futbol-o"></i> Other Reading / Resources